 On this page:

-Lifeline's abilities all centre around healing and equipment, and all of them can be used to benefit not only your teammates but yourself as well.
-As of Season 9 her Passive no longer deploys a shield in front of teammates she revives.
+Lifeline's abilities center around healing and equipment, able to be used to benefit not only your teammates but yourself as well.
+As of Season 9, her Passive no longer deploys a shield in front of teammates she revives.
 But she can still use her D.O.C.
-Drone to revive them instead of doing it herself; and she can now revive both her teammates at once while still remaining free to move around and defend against enemies.
+Drone to revive them instead of doing it herself; she can now revive both her teammates at once while still remaining free to move around and defend against enemies.
+She’s one of the best Apex Legends characters, and no one will ever be upset to have a Lifeline on the team.

 Lifeline's Passive allows her to simply tap a knocked teammate to deploy her Drone to revive them, leaving Lifeline free to continue fighting.
 It's a powerful ability, and one which she can use on both her teammates at once if they're knocked; but obviously you'll have to be careful where and when you decide to revive, because there's nothing to protect Lifeline's allies while they're being revived.